olegakbarov/cljs-dnd/README.md

+# WORK IN PROGRESS
 # cljs-dnd

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Idiomatic drag-and-drop for ClojureScript applications with React rendering

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Oleg Akbarov

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.